rich-context-competition/rich-context-book-2019/08-Rich_Context_Competition-GESIS/08-Rich_Context_Competition-GESIS.md

 ### Evaluation

-In this experiment, only the top 3 labels with the highest probabilities were considered for the evaluations.
 Figure \[fig:fields\_precision\_recall\] shows the performance of the model regarding various evaluation metrics for different thresholds.
 A label is assigned to a publication if the model outputs a probability for the label above the defined threshold.
 In multi-label classification, this allows us to evaluate our model from different perspectives.
-As it is illustrated in figure \[fig:fields\_precision\_recall\], the point that the micro-precision curve and micro recall meet is at the threshold of 0.1.
-We can see the point as the highest point of micro f1-measure.
+As illustrated in figure \[fig:fields\_precision\_recall\], the intersection of the micro precision and the micro recall curves is at the threshold of 0.1, where the highest micro f1 score is achieved.
 By increasing the threshold from this point, the micro-precision score is increasing, but the micro recall is falling.
-By Decreasing threshold, these trends are opposite.
-Also, the default threshold doesn’t look promising.
-In spite of micro-precision about 0.7, we have a problem with the very high number of items without any prediction.
+By decreasing threshold, these trends are inverted.
+Also, the default threshold of 0.5 doesn’t look promising.
+In spite of micro-precision about 0.75, we have a problem with the very high number of items without any prediction.
+In respect to this observation it is advantageous to select a lower threshold in a productive environment.
+The curve named *without prediction* shows for a given threshold the share of publications in the test set without any prediction.
+If the selected threshold value is high, the number of publications for which the model cannot predict a research field increases.
+For example, a selected threshold value of 0.55 leads to 40% unclassified publications in the test set.
+The *one correct* named curve indicates the quality of the publication wise prediction.
+It shows the share of all publications in the test set where at least one of the predicted research field labels can be found in the ground truth data.
+For instance, if a threshold of 0.1 is selected for 75% of the publications in the test set, at least one of the model predictions are correct.
+This value decreases with increasing threshold simmilar to the recall metric.

 <img src="figures/research-fields/fields-precision-recall.png" alt="Metrics for different selected probability thresholds (validation set)" />